otagobioinformaticsspringschool/nanopore/_episodes/06-adaptive-sampling.md

 ## Now let's take a look at some data

-The folder XXX contains data from a **SIMULATED** adaptive sampling run using David Eccles' yoghurt data:
+The folder `adaptive-sampling` contains data from a **SIMULATED** adaptive sampling run using David Eccles' yoghurt data:

 [https://zenodo.org/record/2548026#.YLifQOuxXOQ](https://zenodo.org/record/2548026#.YLifQOuxXOQ)